YES! Please send me a FREE brochure with course info, pricing and more!

 What You'll Learn

-An MSHI Healthcare Analytics concentration provides a working knowledge of the tools necessary to shape the collection, storage, analysis, reporting and sharing of healthcare data and information to support decision making.
+A Master of Science in Health Informatics with a concentration in Healthcare Analytics provides a working knowledge of the tools necessary to shape the collection, management, analysis, reporting and sharing of healthcare data and information to support decision-making.
 You'll improve your ability to think analytically, implement creative problem-solving and encourage organizational strategists to make data-driven decisions.

-An MSHI Healthcare Analytics concentration provides a working knowledge of the tools necessary to shape the collection, storage, analysis, reporting and sharing of healthcare data and information to support decision making.
+A Master of Science in Health Informatics with a concentration in Healthcare Analytics provides a working knowledge of the tools necessary to shape the collection, management, analysis, reporting and sharing of healthcare data and information to support decision-making.
 You'll improve your ability to think analytically, implement creative problem-solving and encourage organizational strategists to make data-driven decisions.See sample curriculum here.
 Find textbooks and materials required for each specific term.

 The University of South Florida is regionally accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award degrees in the baccalaureate, master’s, specialist and doctoral levels.

-An MSHI in Healthcare Analytics positions graduates to work in strategic planning, management, database design, integration, implementation and evaluation of clinical and administrative information systems in healthcare provider systems, hospitals, clinics, managed care organizations, health information systems vendors, consulting groups, government agencies and other healthcare organizations.
-Specific roles that graduates might fill include chief information officer, chief population health officer, vice president of advanced analytics, data scientist/analytics, senior data analyst, healthcare analytics advisor, director of analytics, research manager, director of decision support, product developer, data consultant and more.
+A Master of Science in Health Informatics with a concentration in Healthcare Analytics positions graduates to work in strategic planning, clinical process and quality improvement, integration, implementation and evaluation of clinical and administrative information systems in healthcare provider systems, hospitals, clinics, managed care organizations, health information systems vendors, consulting groups, government agencies and other healthcare organizations.
+Specific roles that graduates might fill include chief information officer, chief population health officer, vice president of advanced analytics, data scientist/analytics, senior data analyst, healthcare analytics advisor, director of analytics, research manager, director of decision support, product developer, data consultant, vice president of quality improvement and more.

 Who Should Enroll?

-Prospective students who would benefit from this program include graduates of a health informatics program, physicians, nurses or pharmacists who wish to gain a greater understanding of statistics, relational databases, data management and reporting and students with an industrial engineering background.
-Essentially, this program is for anyone who needs a solid grounding in how analytics are used to improve business processes and make data-driven decisions in the healthcare industry.
-The program is designed for the edification of working IT professionals and others who want to move into the healthcare industry, or others in the field of medicine who have an interest in helping shape the future of digital data use in healthcare.
+Prospective students who would benefit from this program include graduates of a health informatics program, physicians, nurses or pharmacists who wish to gain a greater understanding of statistics, data mining, management, and reporting, as well as students with an engineering background interested in healthcare applications.
+Essentially, this program is for anyone who needs a solid grounding in how analytics are used to improve clinical and organizational processes and outcomes and make data-driven decisions in the healthcare industry.
+The program is designed for the edification of clinicians and health professionals who want to lead the future of digital data use in healthcare, as well as working IT professionals and others who want to move into the healthcare industry with an analytics role.